 - is listening to a demonic spirit

-- they have missed who the word was meant for
+- they have misunderstood for whom the word was meant

 Think of the gift of a word of knowledge like a satellite dish.
 It is a gift of being a receiver of information.
 The person with the gift can tune it in to God and receive information from Him, or they can tune it in to the enemy forces and hear from them.

 Satan doesn’t know everything, but he is leading a rebellion against God and one-third of the angels are following him (Revelations 12:4).
 Since he is a spiritual being, he and his forces can speak directly to our mind.